Most Goldfish diseases are easily prevented or cured if caught in the early stages. And you don’t need fancy chemicals to cure most of the ailments.

 The most useful chemicals to treat Goldfish diseases are:

 A particularly effective medicine I use has a mix of chemicals.
-The combination of chemicals is 1.5% Methylene Blue, 0.1% Malachite Green, 0.05% Acriflavine and 0.04% Quinine in aqueous solution.
+The combination of chemicals is 1.5% Methylene Blue, 0.1% Malachite Green, 0.05% Acriflavine and 0.04% Quinine in an aqueous solution.
 One drop is used per liter.

 As you can see, it doesn’t take much to be effective.
 It is better to under dose than overdose.